Giogeorge213/Data_Analytics_Projects/Iowa_Liquor_Sales/README.md

 -Total liquor sales seems to show a pattern of seasonality with peaks coming in October and December and valleys in January and February

--There are no AMERICAN VODKAS sales before 2016
+-There are no AMERICAN VODKAS sales before 2016 but its the highest selling category 2017-2023

 I queried the database to confirm what I saw on Tableau: